alegione/alegione.github.io/_posts/2020/2020-06-28-OnlineResearchProfile-FindAnExpert.md

 ### What you'll need
 + A photo (specifically a headshot in .jpg format, at least 120 x 120 pixels)
 + A brief biography highlighting your research background and interests
-+ 3-4 broad keywords summarising your area of research (e.g. Microbology), and 3-4 specific key terms (e.g. the species you focus on, or your topic of interest)
++ 3-4 broad keywords summarising your area of research (e.g. Microbiology), and 3-4 specific key terms (e.g. the species you focus on, or your topic of interest)

 Below are the steps for updating your profile via Themis